youshy/go-json-api/README.md

 `GET /` - Welcome page

-`GET /todos` - Get all To-Dos
+`GET /effects` - Get all effects

-`POST /todos` - Post a new To-Do
+`POST /effects` - Post a new effect

-`GET /todos/:todoId` - Get todo of :id
+`GET /effects/:effectId` - Get effect of :id

 ## Based on